FrancescoMagliocco/vim-uctags/README.md

 ### g:uctags\_args
 **Default: See plugin/uctags/uctags_globals.vim**
 Discards all arguments vim-uctags passes to universal-ctags, in favor of what `g:uctags_args` is set to.
-This is nott recommended, as this will likely break vim-uctags, resulting in vim-uctags operating in a way that wasn't intended.
+This is not recommended, as this will likely break vim-uctags, resulting in vim-uctags operating in a way that wasn't intended.

 #### TODO